 At Tankersley St Peter's CE Primary school, we feel it is important to source and find the best possible training available for all staff.
 Training is ongoing in order to maintain and update skills and keep abreast with new initiatives.
-The SENCO (Melanie Hartley) has just achieved the Post Graduate Qualification for Special Educational Needs Co-ordination as is looking to increase SEND expertise capacity in both Key Stage 1, Key Stage 2 through developing a staff SEND team.
-The Headteacher (Vicky Harrison), also holds the NASENCO Post Graduate award.
+The SENCO (Melanie Hartley) has achieved the Post Graduate Qualification for Special Educational Needs Co-ordination and has increased SEND expertise capacity in EYFS and both Key Stage 1, Key Stage 2 through developing a staff SEND team with SEND Champions.
+The Headteacher (Vicky Harrison) and SENCO (M. Hartley) also hold the NASENCO Post Graduate award and have much SEND training linked to therapeutic language, mental health and wellbeing, ASD, ADHD, Downs Syndrome and a range of specific learning difficulties.

-We have staff trained and able to deliver support for speech and language interventions, nurture/well-being and mental health based activities, gross and fine motor activities, dyslexia, social and communication skills, precision teaching and support for other medical needs.
+We have staff trained and able to deliver support for speech and language interventions, nurture/wellbeing and mental health-based activities, gross and fine motor activities, dyslexia, social and communication skills, precision teaching and support for other medical needs.
 If a specific need arises that we may have not supported before, we will work with other services to source appropriate training.